Dear Parents and Carers

 Welcome back!
 We hope you had a fantastic holiday and the children have enjoyed the start to the year.
 It has been wonderful to see the children return to school happy and full of enthusiasm.
 We are writing to share some information about life in year 6.

-Our topic this term is based around World War II and the plight of refugees from then until the modern day.
+Our project this term is based around World War II and the plight of refugees from then until the modern day.
 Using this as a stimulus, we will investigate the question ‘What does it mean to belong?’
 We use the texts ‘Letters from the Lighthouse’ and ‘Close to the Wind’ as the main basis for our writing.
 As part of our RE curriculum, we learn about Creation.
 In science, we study our circulatory system and the function of the heart.
 In the second half term, we focus on electricity including its safe use.
 An overview of the curriculum can be found on the website at https://www.stwilfrids-hh.school/web/curriculum/363101

-Homework and Reading at Home
+Reading at Home

-The English homework is usually a written task, based on a prompt such as an element of grammar or punctuation.
+Maths homework will either be an activity on the website MyMaths, or a task based on what has been covered in class that week set on Microsoft Teams.
+The English homework is usually a writing task, based on a prompt such as an element of grammar or punctuation, which will be set on Microsoft Teams.
 In addition, children will be set spellings to practise and these will be tested on a Thursday.
 These will be a mixture of words from the statutory ‘word lists’ and those with particular spelling patterns.
 Spellings will be set on ‘Spelling Shed’.
-Children have been given their log-in details for this, but if these have been misplaced, please inform the class teacher.
+Times tables and related division facts should be practised on an on-going basis, ideally a few minutes daily.
+Children are expected to know these and be making progress with them.
+‘Times Tables Rockstars’ is an excellent website to use to practise these and children have been provided with logins to access this at home.
+All children are expected to complete and submit their homework on time.
+Children have been given their log-in details for the above websites, but if these have been misplaced, please inform the class teacher.

 Water bottles and snacks

 Please remember to bring in a water bottle and a healthy fruit or savoury snack (for example, fresh fruit, a bagel, raisins) for break time.
-Please ensure snacks are both nut and egg free.
+Please ensure any snacks are both nut and egg free.

 Please ensure your child has a waterproof coat in school every day.
 Children will only stay indoors at playtimes if it is raining heavily.
 All clothing, including PE kit, should be labelled with your child’s surname.

 Please do contact us if you have any questions.